Ruebennase/Recause/README.md

 **A minimal JavaScript meta-framework (Recause) and a chat-style UI layer (ChatWizard) for building step-by-step flows**.

-This approach “pauses” your flow at each prompt by throwing an exception, then re-runs the same function from the start whenever new data arrives—skipping any steps whose data is already known.
+This approach “pauses” your flow at each prompt by throwing an exception, then re-runs the same function from the start whenever new data arrives—skipping any steps whose data are already known.

+Careful, highly experimental for now.

 ---